brickfield/moodle-gradereport_markingguide/README.txt

-Rubrics Grade report for Moodle 2.6
+Marking Guide Grade report for Moodle 2.6
 ------------------------------------------

 @copyright 2014 Learning Technology Services, www.lts.ie - Lead Developer: Karen Holland

-It is a grade report designed to report on assignments graded with rubrics.
+It is a grade report designed to report on assignments graded with marking guide.

 To test:
 1- Install the plugin in moodle/grade/report/
-2- Per course, find the Rubrics grade report link under Course Administration -> Grades
+2- Per course, find the Marking Guide grade report link under Course Administration -> Grades